 What are the consequences of GOOD data?
 If we can confidently say we have good data quality, our reports are spot on, our dashboards are telling us what we need to know, and we are making great decisions based on this perfect data.
-The result is an increased efficiency in decision making that leads to actions that improve the overall effectiveness of our programs and the overall efficiency of our assets.
+The result of good data is better, faster decision-making that increases the effectiveness of our maintenance programs and efficiency of our assets.
 All of which have a positive impact on the bottom line.

 We all want to get out of the “bad data” game and move towards what I’d like to call “digital fidelity”.

 Digital fidelity is a concept of standards around the quality of the digital data we use to make informed decisions.

 Better data will make positive impacts across your maintenance program and business.
 Here are a few of the impacts you will experience what you improve your data:

 - Improved and more accurate reports (data quality)

 - Automated reports that do not require a complete review of the data (data confidence)

 - More accurate dashboards

 - Our collective time is more efficient across the board